prathamgupta36/Ice-Cream-Ordering-App/README.md

 ![Eclipse](https://img.shields.io/badge/Eclipse-FE7A16.svg?style=for-the-badge&logo=Eclipse&logoColor=white)

 ## Overview
 This Java application allows users to manually input ice cream orders or process them from a file.
-It supports multiple menu items and generates an invoice detailing the items ordered along with their prices, subtotal, tax, and total amount due.
+It supports multiple menu items and generates an invoice detailing the items ordered along with their prices, subtotal, tax, and total amount due in an exportable format.

 ## Features